 Dear [Name],

 I hope this message finds you well.
 I'm writing to let you know that, unfortunately, I'm unable to attend our meeting scheduled for [original date and time] due to [brief reason, e.g., an unforeseen scheduling conflict].
 I sincerely apologize for any inconvenience this may cause.

-This meeting is important to me, and I'd very much like to find an alternative time.
+This meeting is important to me, and I'd like to find an alternative time.
+Would any of the following work for you?

 Alternatively, please feel free to suggest a time that suits you better.
 I'm happy to adjust my schedule to accommodate yours.